bartosovic-lab/nanoscope/README.md

 git clone https://github.com/bartosovic-lab/single-cell-nano-cut-tag
 ```

+> If you encounter authentication errors, you need to create a [personal access token](https://docs.github.com/fr/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

 ## Install cellranger
 Cellranger is a bit more complex to fit inside a conda environment and is generally heavy to store.
 On most HPCs running bioinformatic pipelines, Cellranger is already installed.